jackmedda/RS-BGExplainer/README.md

 series = {CIKM '23}
 }
 ```

-BiGA uses counterfactual explanations to augment user-item interactions within a bi-partite graph. \
-Studying the disparity in the recommendations utility across demographic groups, our method detects
-which graph edges should be added to the original data set to mitigate user unfairness on the evaluation data. \
-Thus, the added edges work as an explanation of the prior unfairness and of our mitigation procedure underlying process. \
-BiGA then needs to work on a slight extended version of a recommender system
-in order to include the perturbation vector.
-In our study we applied our framework on
-GCMC, LightGCN and NGCF, all provided in the [Recbole](https://github.com/RUCAIBox/RecBole)
-library, from which BiGA depend on for the data handling, the training and evaluation.
-Instead, the provided models are independent of the Recbole library.

 # Requirements
 Our framework was tested on Python 3.9 with the libraries listed in the